-B. REACTIVE SUPPLY AND VOLTAGE CONTROL FROM GENERATION SOURCES SERVICE
+B. REACTIVE SUPPLY AND VOLTAGE CONTROL FROM GENERATION SOURCES SERVICE a.
+Long-Term Firm PTP Transmission Service and NT Service

-The rates below apply to Transmission Customers taking Reactive Supply and Voltage Control from Generation Sources (GSR) Service from BPA-TS.
+The rates below apply to Transmission Customers taking Reactive Supply and Voltage Control from Generation Sources (GSR) Service from BPA.
 These rates apply to both firm and non-firm transmission service.
-Transmission arrangements on the Network, on the Southern Intertie, and on the Montana Intertie are each charged separately for Reactive Supply and Voltage Control from Generation Sources Service.
+Transmission arrangements on the Network, the Southern Intertie, and the Montana Intertie are each charged separately for Reactive Supply and Voltage Control from Generation Sources Service.

-The rates for GSR Service will be set on a quarterly basis, beginning October 2011, according to the formulas below.
+The rates for GSR Service will be set on a quarterly basis, beginning October 2013, according to the formulas below.
 Rates for Long-Term PTP and NT Service and for Short-Term Monthly, Weekly and Daily Service (sections a. and b.(1), below) shall be calculated to three decimal places.
 Rates for Hourly Service (section b.(2), below) shall be calculated to two decimal places.